somebadcode/sudoku_solver/README.md

 * GCC C compiler 9.2.1 or later
 * Clang 9.0.0 or later

 Keep in mind that I focus on keeping it C11 compliant.
-The Makefile will use `-Weverything` when using `clang` which can result in warnings about header files provided by the system.

 ## Contribute
 Feel free to contribute or come with suggestions that can improve the code but